Tomography by Design: An Algebraic Approach to Low-Rank Quantum States

 \subsection{Results}

-A random rank-$2$ density matrix of an $N=5$ qubit system is generated from the Ginibre ensemble.
-Standard selective QST is used to obtain a structured block-diagonal measurement pattern, as shown in Fig.~\ref{fig:ovlp}, where $d$ is varied from $1$ to $6$ so that overlapping blocks of size $R+d$ with overlap $R$, ensuring the conditions of Section~\ref{sec:uniq} are met generically.
-Gaussian noise is added to the measurements with $\text{signal-to-noise ratio (SNR)} = 30\,\mathrm{dB}.$
+A random rank-\(2\) density matrix of an \(N\)-qubit system is generated from the Ginibre ensemble for \(N \!=\!
+4, 5,\) and \(6\).
+Standard selective QST is used to obtain a structured block-diagonal measurement pattern, as shown in Fig.~\ref{fig:ovlp}.
+Here, \(d\) is varied from \(1\) to \(5\), making overlapping blocks of size \(R \!+\! d\) with overlap \(R\), thereby ensuring that the conditions of Section~\ref{sec:uniq} are generically satisfied.
+Gaussian noise is added to the measurements with a signal-to-noise ratio of \(30\,\mathrm{dB}\).

 The proposed algebraic algorithm is compared with SOTA methods, including a convex optimization (CVX) approach~\cite{gross2010csqst, liu2011universal, liu2012csqst}, which solves the SDP in~\eqref{eqn:sdpQST}, and a low-rank Burer--Monteiro (BM) factorization method~\cite{burer2003lrsdp, bhojanapalli2016lrsdp, kyrillidis2018provable}, which solves a relaxed SDP in~\eqref{eqn:BMQST} via second-order optimization.
 In the latter two approaches, the measurement operators are random $N$-qubit Pauli operators $\mat{E}_m := \otimes_{j=1}^{N} \bm{\sigma}_{m_j}$ with $\bm{\sigma}_{m_j} \in \{\mat{I}_2,\bm{\sigma}_x,\bm{\sigma}_y,\bm{\sigma}_z\}$, and the same noise level is applied.
 The number of measurements equals twice the unique off-diagonal entries plus $D$ diagonals, ensuring the same number of measurements across all methods.
-Median fidelity and trace distance over 20 trials are reported in Fig.~\ref{fig:resfig}.
+Median fidelity and trace distance over 15 trials are reported in Fig.~\ref{fig:resfig}.

 \unskip